MojRoid/RESUME/Moj Abubakr - resume.md

     Software Engineer (Android)

-London / [mojroid@gmail.com](mailto:mojroid@gmail.com) / [github.com/mojroid](https://github.com/MojRoid) / [linkedin.com/in/mojroid](https://www.linkedin.com/in/mojroid) / [medium.com/@mojroid](https://medium.com/@mojroid) / *Last Updated: March 2018*
+London / [mojroid@gmail.com](mailto:mojroid@gmail.com) / [github.com/mojroid](https://github.com/MojRoid) / [linkedin.com/in/mojroid](https://www.linkedin.com/in/mojroid) / [medium.com/@mojroid](https://medium.com/@mojroid) / *Last Updated: July 2018*

 > *I'm a Software Engineer from London, specializing in Android development.
-I have experience working in rapid delivery agile teams, building robust, scalable, world class Android applications.
-I have experience leading and working with both in-house and remote teams to deliver beautiful, high quality working software.
-I embrace and advocate TDD, agile principles and DevOps/continuous integration culture.
-I'm also big on functional programming, architecture and Kotlin and enjoy continuously learning new technologies and ways of working.
-I'm particularly interested in AI and machine learning, and learn as much as I can about the subjects in my spare time.*
+I have experience leading and working with in-house and remote agile teams to deliver beautiful, robust, scalable, world class Android applications.
+I embrace and advocate TDD, agile principles and continuous integration culture.
+I'm also big on architecture and Kotlin and enjoy continuously learning new technologies and ways of working.
+I'm particularly interested in AI and machine learning, and learn as much as I can about the subjects in my spare time.
+I graduated from London South Bank University with a BEng 1st class honours in [Computer Systems & Networks Engineering](https://www.lsbu.ac.uk/courses/course-finder/computer-systems-networks-beng-hons).
->
-*I graduated from London South Bank University with a BEng 1st class honours in [Computer Systems & Networks Engineering](https://www.lsbu.ac.uk/courses/course-finder/computer-systems-networks-beng-hons).
 I've worked with several high profile clients such as Ford, MetOffice and Tesco during my time at The App Business.
-I'm currently at Deliveroo working within the restaurant core team.*
+I'm currently at Deliveroo working in the restaurants team.*

 # Skills #
 ---